Subscribe

 The serviceberries opened this week.
 If you have one within walking distance of where you live, this is the time to go look at it — both for the bloom, which is brief, and for the pollinators that show up while it's open.

-From the Issue · The Oak Question
+From the Field Guide · The Oak Question

 A 477-species tree explained, plain.
 Why the math is so good it almost feels like a trick.

-Field Note · Saw
+Note · Saw

 Smaller than a honeybee.
 Came out of a hole in the ground in the gravel by the driveway.

-Field Note · Practice
+Note · Practice

 The single highest-leverage thing you can do for your patch costs nothing.
 You stop doing something.